Sky-De/sarafraz-first-page-react/README.md

-# Home page of sarafraz company website
+# Home page of sarafraz company website(DEPLOYED on GH-PAGES)

 ### Built for
 - 375px